zxc85250/intro-to-python/best_practices.md

 ---

 ## How do you run a python file?
-1. Make sure that you are using the shell.
+1. Make sure that you are using the Shell 🐚.
 1. Verify that you are in the folder containing the file you want to run.
 You can use `pwd` to check the current folder and `ls` to see the files in the current folder.
 2. Run `python <file_name.py>` (ex: `python session_1.py`).